connorsavage/Neural-Network-Q-Learning-Snake/README.md

 - pip install matplotlib ipython

 ## To Run
-In the terminal, with the environment active, input `python agent.py` to run the AI.
+In the terminal, run conda activate pygame_env, input `python agent.py` to run the AI.
 Two popups will appear: a window with the Snake game running and an updating graph illustrating the score, number of iterations, and Q-value.